MicrosoftDocs/AdaptiveCards/AdaptiveCards/rendering-cards/getting-started.md

 ## Render a card

 After you acquire a card payload, simply call the renderer and pass in the card.
-You will to get back a native UI object made up of the card contents.
+You will get back a native UI object made up of the card contents.
 Now just put this UI somewhere in your app.

 ## Customization